nerves-project/nerves/docs/FAQ.md

 ## Platform-Specific Hardware Support

 Some target hardware has particular features that can be used from your application, but they're not covered in the general Nerves documentation.
 In general, platform-specific features will be documented in the target's system documentation.
-You may also find what you need by looking at the [community-maintained list of libraries](http://nerves-project.org/libraries/) that work well with Nerves.
+You may also find what you need by seaching [hex.pm](https://hex.pm) for libraries that use that feature.

 If you still don't see what you're looking for, please let us know in the #nerves channel on [the Elixir-Lang Slack](https://elixir-slackin.herokuapp.com/), or create an Issue or Pull Request to the [relevant `nerves_system-<target>` repository](https://github.com/nerves-project?query=nerves_system_).